auth0/docs/articles/quickstart/native/react-native/_includes/_login.md

 ${snippet(meta.snippets.use)}

-Upon successful authentication the user's `credentials` will be returned, containing an Access Token, an `id_token` and an `expires_in` value.
+Upon successful authentication the user's `credentials` will be returned, containing an Access Token, an ID Token and an `expires_in` value.

 ::: note
 For more information on the `accessToken`, refer to [Access Token](/tokens/access-token).